 Let’s take a look at what kind of mortgages are out there and how can you get the best rate for your needs.

 Mortgage rates in Canada are quite low compared to other countries, which means borrowers can benefit from borrowing relatively cheap money.
-As of September 2019, a 5 year fixed-rate mortgage offered by one of the big banks sits between 2.39% to 3.14%, while a 5 year variable rate sits between 2.74% to 3.95%.
+As of February 2020, bank rates are sitting around: 3.10% for a 5 year fixed-rate closed mortgage and 3.35% for a 5 year variable rate closed mortgage.

 By law in Canada, interest on fixed-rate mortgages is compounded semi-annually, or twice a year.
 During this time, any unpaid mortgage interest is added to the principal amount, which then earns interest on itself.
 You should note that your quoted APR and your actual APR may differ slightly because of compounding – with your actual APR being slightly higher than the quoted APR.
 As a general rule, the more often a mortgage is compounded, the higher the interest will be.